cwojan/pubh7462_hw2_wojan002/pubh7462_hw2_wojan.md

-Note: two plots are included because displaying two types of numeric values that aren’t a one-to-one transformation (in this case raw numbers and percentages) is not advised.
+Note: two plots are included because displaying two types of numeric values that aren’t a one-to-one transformation (in this case raw numbers and percentages) in a single plot is not advised.

 ``` r
 ## Draw a plot of number of respondents for select health responses, select years, in MN